Types of grandparent or kinship care

 Informal arrangement

-This is when you have an agreement with the child’s parents about caring for the child, without a court order like a child protection order or a family law order.
+This is when you have an agreement with the child’s parents about caring for the child, without a court order.

-In this situation, the child’s parents have legal parental responsibility.
-They’re in charge of all major and long-term decisions about the child.
-Only they can do things like legally authorise medical care, apply for passports, sign school forms and so on.
+In this situation, the child’s parents continue to have legal parental responsibility and the child’s parents are in charge of all major and long-term decisions about the child.
+Only the child’s parents can do things like legally authorise medical care, apply for passports, sign school forms and so on.

 Informal arrangement plus a family law order

-A child protection order is made by the Child Protection Court in your state or territory.
-A child protection order is used when there’s been a report to the child protection authority that a child is at risk.
-As a grandparent or kinship carer, you can apply for full or shared parental responsibility.
+A child protection order is a court order made by the Court in your state or territory that rules on child protection matters.
+A child protection order is usually made when there’s been a report to a child protection agency about a child at risk.

-Here are some legal issues and options that might make things easier for you as a new grandparent or kinship carer.
+Here are some legal issues and options that might make things easier for you as a grandparent carer or kinship carer.

-Court orders can list the time a child spends with parents.
-If you feel that the current contact arrangement with parents is causing problems for you or the child, you can talk to your child protection agency or lawyer about making changes to court orders.
+Court orders can say how much time a child spends with their parents.
+If you feel that the current contact arrangement with parents is causing problems for the child or you, you can talk to your child protection agency about changing court orders.

 Informal Caregivers Statutory Declaration

-If you’re a grandparent or kinship carer with informal arrangements (and without a family law order), fill in a statutory declaration form.
-This form allows you to give parental consent for things like the child’s school excursions, child care, health services and recreational activities.
-This declaration doesn’t affect the parents’ rights.
+In some states, if you’re a grandparent carer or kinship carer with informal arrangements (and without a family law order or child protection order), you can fill in a statutory declaration form.
+This is a formal record of your care arrangements.
+It can make it easier for you to give consent for things like school excursions, child care, health services and recreational activities.
+It doesn’t affect the parents’ rights.

-For further information, contact the attorney general’s office, child protection authority or education department in your state or territory.
+For more information, contact the attorney general’s office, child protection agency or education department in your state or territory.
+You can also engage a lawyer who specialises in child protection in your state or territory.

-Here are some financial issues and options that might make things easier for you as a new carer.
+Here are some financial issues and options that might make things easier for you as a grandparent carer or kinship carer.

 Budget